 London is a world-class shopping city.
-Elegant shopping streets such as the King’s Road and Sloane Street are also close to hand whilst some of the London’s most famous shops are just a short tube ride away.
-The restoration of the High Street offers walkways lined with shops, from luxury goods to quirky finds where you will easily be able to pass an hour, an afternoon or even a whole day and set the Vauxhall area as a distinct retail district in its own right.
+Retail streets such as the King’s Road and Sloane Street are also close to hand whilst some of London’s most famous shops are just a short tube ride away.
+The restoration of the High Street offers walkways lined with shops where you will easily be able to pass an hour, an afternoon or even a whole day with plenty to see and do in the Vauxhall area.

 - Vivienne Westwood